GridProtectionAlliance/go2cs/docs/README.md

 Converted code now targets .NET Core only, specifically version 3.1 and C# 8.0 with goal to support .NET 5.0 and C# 9.0 when it comes out.

-As a new strategy, sets of common Go examples have been manually converted to C# using the current [C# Go Library](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/).
-All relevant code samples from the "[Tour of Go](https://tour.golang.org/welcome/1)" have been converted to C#, [see converted code](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions/).
+As a new conversion strategy to cover various code use cases, sets of common Go sample code have been manually converted to C# using the current [C# Go Library](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/).
+As an example, all relevant code samples from the "[Tour of Go](https://tour.golang.org/welcome/1)" have been converted to C#, [see converted code](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/Examples/Manual%20Tour%20of%20Go%20Conversions/).
 Ultimately would like to see this in head-to-head mode using [Try .NET](https://github.com/dotnet/try), for example:
 ![go2cs](images/HeadToHead-Small.png)
-However, current Blazor C# 8.0 code targets do not run with published Try .NET -- will be watching for an update.
+Currently converted code will not execute with latest release of Try .NET (see [posted issue](https://github.com/dotnet/try/issues/859)).
+Will be watching for an update.

 As releases are made for  updated `go2cs` executables, this will also include updates to pre-converted [Go Standard Library libraries for reference from NuGet](https://www.nuget.org/packages?q=%22package+in+.NET+for+use+with+go2cs%22).